gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     ```

 This should be enough to make the styles of the two headers consistent:

 ![Table and bar chart header styles made consistent](img/header_styles_after.png)

-Finally, let's get rid of something that we haven't used since it was generated: under `src\components`, remove the empty `index.scss` stylesheet.
+Finally, let's get rid of something that we haven't used since it was generated: under `src\components`, delete the empty `index.scss` stylesheet.

 ### That's it!

 We have come a long way since facing the boilerplate extension code that WooCommerce helped us generate.
 What we have now is a fully functional WooCommerce extension that fetches and transforms WooCommerce store data via REST API, visualizes the data using both components provided by WooCommerce and third-party components, and has a near-native look and feel:

 ![Completed extension](img/complete.png)